Notausstieg0309/MoneyWatch/README.md

 ### parse function

 The parse function will be called, if your plugin is selected to import the file.
-So no we must parse the file and return all transaction, that are available in the file.
+So now we must parse the file and return all transactions, that are available in the file.

 The parse function is called with the same arguments as the parse function.